 Ballet Papier artist Berenice has been busy once again.
 Just look at the purr-fect picture she has drawn of me dressed as a black cat for Halloween.
 What a treat!

-As it is Halloween – which is the perfect excuse to dress up in a costume and imagine that we are Halloween characters – my newest post for the Ballet Papier blog is all about the superpowers that we ballet dancers share…
+Halloween is the perfect excuse to dress up in a costume and feel supernatural.
+To celebrate, my latest post for the Ballet Papier blog is all about the superpowers that we ballet dancers share.

 Ten Superpowers you didn’t know you had — all thanks to ballet!